rafeahmad/FSJS_2.0/HTML & CSS Projects/readme.md

 1. I completed class work of first two projects by wrote some CSS

 2. I wrote full CSS for 3rd project and learned how to center content in the webpage.

+### Week Last -
+I have completed two projects out of six till now using html and css.
+I learned a lot of new things while making the projects.
+I am working on rest projects.